Athletics at the 1920 Summer Olympics – Men's 100 metres: Final

 Murchison was affected badly by the start.
 The starter had told Paddock to adjust his position, causing Murchison to stand, thinking the full start sequence would be repeated.
 When it was not, Murchison was effectively eliminated as he was unprepared to run and could not catch the group.

 Scholz was in the lead at the halfway mark before falling back to the back of the group.
 Paddock won by half a metre over Kirksey, with Edward a "chest behind" the silver medalist.
 The finish between Scholz and Ali-Khan for 4th and 5th places was close enough that the judges originally ruled Ali-Khan 4th before determining that Scholz was 4th.

+A photograph of the race, featuring Paddock's 'flying finish' leaping to the tape, is one of the most famous in the history of sport.